Pandimadhubabu/aboard/readme.md

 - New design
 - Improved performances and reliability
-- Feeds favicon displayed
+- Feeds favicons displayed
 - Right click on images enabled
 - Lazy loading images to avoid consuming mobile data
-- Switched from Google Feed API to [feedrapp](https://github.com/sdepold/feedrapp) (downtimes due to Heroku free plan)
+- Switched from Google Feed API to [feedrapp](https://github.com/sdepold/feedrapp) (may experience downtimes due to Heroku free plan)

 ## What RSS feeds are compatible?